cognitedata/cognite-grafana-datasource/README.md

 **Filtering**

-Synthetic timeseries (STS) query also supports filtering based on timeseries properties which applies as logical `AND`.
+Synthetic timeseries (STS) query also supports filtering based on timeseries properties which apply as logical `AND`.
 For instance, if you want to filter timeseries which:
 - belongs to asset with `id` equals `123`
 - `name` starts with `"Begin"`
 - `name` doesn't end with `"end"`
 - `name` doesn't equal `"Begin query"`

-query will be:
+query should be:
 ```
 ts{assetIds=[123], name=~"Begin.*", name!~".*end", name!="Begin query"}
 ```